khelle/bounce-ball/README.md

     npm run dev:rollup

-By default the building does not uglify the scripts, to change this behaviour edit `dev:rollup` option in `package.json` and change build environment to `BUILD:debug`.
+By default the building does not uglify the scripts, to change this behaviour edit `dev:rollup` option in `package.json` and change build environment to `BUILD:production`.

 ## Tests